 For GDPR, CCPA, and other regulations:

-- Biometric data never leaves origin region
+- Biometric data never leaves origin region—and never exists in plaintext at any layer

 - Session tokens can be region-locked